Why Austin for Your Next Meeting or Event?

 • The new 75-room East Austin Hotel opened in late April.
 The midcentury-modern design shines throughout, and there are three food-and-beverage concepts: a pool bar

 with a tropical vibe; the Upside, a casual bar and lounge serving cocktails and light bites; and Sixth and Waller, an all-day counter-service restaurant.

-• The 159-room Hotel ZaZa Austin will debut in late summer.
-Like its luxurious Dallas and Houston sisters, the new ZaZa will feature the brand’s lavish Magnificent Seven Suites and four concept suites.
-The 7th Floor Lounge will serve drinks and live music, and the lobby-level Perfect
+• The 159-room Hotel ZaZa Austin has debuted.
+Like its luxurious Dallas and Houston sisters, the new ZaZa features the brand’s lavish Magnificent Seven Suites and four concept suites.
+The 7th Floor Lounge serves drinks and live music, and the lobby-level Perfect

-Strangers will pair a full menu with handcrafted cocktails.
-Also on-site will be the ZaSpa and 10,000 square feet of meeting space.
+Strangers pairs a full menu with handcrafted cocktails.
+Also on-site is an ZaSpa and 10,000 square feet of meeting space.

-• A 613-room, full-service Marriott Hotel is being built adjacent to the Austin Convention Center.
+• A 613-room, full-service Marriott Hotel, to open in August 2020, is being built adjacent to the Austin Convention Center.
 The property will have 65,000 square feet of meeting, exhibit and entertainment space; an outdoor pool, bar and entertainment zone on the rooftop; two bars,

 and a full-service restaurant.

 • A $150 million project brought the total rooms at the Omni Barton Creek Resort & Spa to 493.
 The refurbished property now has an expanded poolscape, a new